webxos/macroslow/galaxycraft/docs/galaxycraft_readme.md

 # 🌌 GalaxyCraft: Ultimate Space MMO - Open Source Web3 Sandbox Universe

-Welcome to **GalaxyCraft** 🚀 , the premier open-source, lightweight, and innovative Web3 sandbox universe designed to redefine the future of online gaming!
+Welcome to **GalaxyCraft**, the premier open-source, lightweight, and innovative Web3 sandbox universe designed to redefine the future of online gaming!
 Brought to you by the developers at *webXOS.netlify.app*, this GitHub repository hosts the source code, documentation, and community resources for GalaxyCraft, a cutting-edge project that combines state-of-the-art WebGPU technology, an expansive real-time galaxy, and a robust API Gateway tailored for API-driven gaming. 🎮 Whether you're a player, developer, or enthusiast, GalaxyCraft offers a limitless playground for exploration, creativity, and collaboration. 🌍

 *BETA TEST IS NOW LIVE: webxos.netlify.app/galaxycraft*